code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 In the [Spring Batch Job example]({{ site.url }}/spring-batch-hello-world-example.html) we saw that a batch job consists out of one or more `Step`s.
 And a `Tasklet` represents the work that is done in a `Step`.

-The [Tasklet interface](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html){:target="_blank"} has one method: `execute()`.
+The `Tasklet` interface has one method: [execute()](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html#execute-org.springframework.batch.core.StepContribution-org.springframework.batch.core.scope.context.ChunkContext-){:target="_blank"}.
 A `Step` calls this method repeatedly until it either finishes or throws an exception.

 The Spring Batch framework contains some implementations of the `Tasklet` interface.
 One of them is a "chunk oriented processing" `Tasklet`.
 If you look at the [ChunkOrientedTasklet](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/item/ChunkOrientedTasklet.html){:target="_blank"} you can see it implements the `Tasklet` interface.